3SigmaTech/3sigma-logo/README.md

 First, I wanted my logo to have three "σ" characters in it, and I wanted it to be rotationally symmetric.
 What do I mean by that?
 Below we see a 460x460 `svg` with three sigmas in it.
 (The reason for a 460px dimension will become clearer later - for now, trust me.)
-Throughout this discussion I'll leave a red frame and center circle for us to see a reference, with other reference objects coming into or out of use as we go.
+Throughout this discussion I'll leave a red frame and center circle for us to see a reference, with other reference objects coming into or out of use as we go - a red loading/progress spinner being the most ubiquitous.

 ![Rotational Symmetry](/man/img/rotational-symmetry.svg "Three elements rotated about a circle require 120 degrees of separation")